-The winning entries from our 16th competition are below.
+The 2022 winners from our 16th competition are below.
 Scroll down to view judges’ comments.
-To read the winning poems check out our anthologies page.
+To read previous years winning poems check out our anthologies page.

 The 2022 Competition